 Genesis 41:50-52 NASB

-50 Now before the year of famine came, two sons were born to Joseph, whom Asenath, the daughter of Potiphera, priest of [a]On, bore to him.
-51 Joseph named the firstborn [b]Manasseh; “For,” he said, “God has made me forget all my trouble and all of my father’s household.”
-52 And he named the second [c]Ephraim; “For,” he said, “God has made me fruitful in the land of my affliction.”
+50 Now before the year of famine came, two sons were born to Joseph, whom Asenath, the daughter of Potiphera priest of [a]On, bore to him.
+51 Joseph named the firstborn [b]Manasseh, “For,” he said, “God has made me forget all my trouble and all my father’s household.”
+52 He named the second [c]Ephraim, “For,” he said, “God has made me fruitful in the land of my affliction.”